-3.3.5.4 Information and Methodology Used to Establish Minimum Thresholds and Measurable Objectives (Reg. § 354.30)
+9453.3.5.4 Information and Methodology Used to Establish Minimum Thresholds and946Measurable Objectives (Reg. § 354.30)

-Although InSAR satellite-based measures of land subsidence are available for the SV Subbasin, these data are relatively recent, do not show long-term trends, and indicate total subsidence which represent a combination of elastic (reversible) subsidence and inelastic (irreversible) subsidence.
-Furthermore, ground-based data do not conclusively determine the extent of long-term, inelastic subsidence.
+Although InSAR satellite-based measures of land subsidence are available for the SV Subbasin, these data are relatively recent, do not show long-term trends, and indicate total subsidence which represent a combination of elastic (reversable) subsidence and inelastic (irreversible) subsidence.
+Furthermore, ground-based data do not conclusively determine the extent of longterm, inelastic subsidence.
 As such, adequate, Subbasin-specific information correlating the detailed, long-term connection between land subsidence and groundwater levels is lacking.

-Poland and Davis (1969) estimated the land subsidence to groundwater level decline ratio in the Sierra Valley as approximately 0.01 to 0.2 feet of subsidence per foot of groundwater level decline.
-Assuming a worst-case scenario in which 100% of RMPs simultaneously reach MTs, maximum potential groundwater level declines past historic lows were calculated.
-Next, the potential range of land subsidence for this worst-case scenario was calculated using the ratio provided by Poland and Davis (1969), and ranges from 0 to 2.55 feet depending on the location in the basin (Figure 3.3.5-1).
-Larger distance between recent historic lows (around fall 2015) and groundwater level MTs leads to increased estimated land subsidence.
-At this time, significant and unreasonable impacts to beneficial uses and users are not anticipated under these land subsidence estimates and hence, the avoidance of land subsidence is achieved via management of groundwater levels above MTs (Figure 3.3.5-1).
-Importantly, due to the relatively long-time scales on which land subsidence occurs, land subsidence should be monitored, used to validate the work of Poland and Davis (1969), and adaptively managed.
+953 Poland and Davis (1969) estimated the land subsidence to groundwater level decline ratio in the 954 Sierra Valley as approximately 0.01 to 0.2 feet of subsidence per foot of groundwater level decline.
+Assuming a worst-case scenario in which 100% of RMPs simultaneously reach MTs, 955 956 maximum potential groundwater level declines past historic lows were calculated.
+Next, the potential range of land subsidence for this worst-case scenario was calculated using the ratio 957 958 provided by Poland and Davis (1969), and ranges from 0 to 2.55 feet depending on the location 959 in the basin (Figure 3.3.5-1).
+Larger distance between recent historic lows (around fall 2015) 960 and groundwater level MTs leads to increased estimated land subsidence.
+At this time, significant and unreasonable impacts to beneficial uses and users are not anticipated under 961 these land subsidence estimates and hence, the avoidance of land subsidence is achieved via 962 management of groundwater levels above MTs [Figure 3.3.5.-1 requires TAC input.
+If the TAC 963 can define a range of maximum allowable subsidence, MTs can be raised at RMPs 964 965 accordingly.].
+Importantly, due to the relatively long-time scales on which land subsidence 966 occurs, land subsidence should be monitored, used to validate the work of Poland and Davis 967 (1969), and adaptively managed.
+Impacts to arsenic in groundwater, and damage to physical 968 infrastructure is of particular concern in the basin and will also be monitored.